BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 #### Vision

-* Rapid segmentation of brain images into different regions and tissues using machine learning app or plugin to accelerate    diagnosis and open new avenues of research.
+* The main idea of the project is to expand an existing Cloud application that is trained on MNIST data to identify digits, to classify Brain MRI data.
+The cloud platform we will use for this project is ChRIS which is a collaboration between Boston Children's Hospital and Redhat.

 #### High level goals include:
-*	Developing a containerized application that trains convolutional network using precomputed features to optimize a model to perform brain region segmentation.

-*	Developing a containerized application that will use this pre trained model to segment new images
+*	Pre-process the Brain MRI data that are in. mgz form to NIfTI(https://nifti.nimh.nih.gov) format so that it will be easy for ML models to understand
+*	Create a ChRIS plugin to train an ML model on the pre-processed MRI data and save the trained model in an output location
+*	Create a ChRIS plugin to infer from the saved trained model and store the classified images in an output location
+*	Package the application so that it can run on any linux based kernel

 ## 2. Users/Personas Of The Project